Monument CanyonDate: 6/21/2010

 View Monument Canyon.kmz in a larger map

 Monument Canyon trail is one of the premiere trails located in the Colorado National Monument.
 There are two trailheads to this trail, the upper trailhead and the lower trailhead.
 To access the upper trailhead from Grand Junction, travel west on I-70 to the Fruita exit.
 Turn left and travel about 2.5 miles to Rimrock Drive and turn right.
 There is also signs indicating Colorado National Monument.
-You will need to pay a park fee to enter the National Monument which costs $7.
+You will need to pay a park fee to enter the National Monument which costs $15, or you can get an annual pass for $40.
 Once inside the park, travel approximately eight more miles to the trail head.
 The trail head is on the left hand side with a very small parking area.

 To get to the lower trailhead from 1st and Grand in Grand Junction you will need to head west on Broadway for approximately 8 1/4 miles.
 Shortly after Deer Run subdivision you will see a small gravel road that turns off to the left.
 The road actually looks like it is some ones driveway.
 Please be considerate when driving down to the parking area, driving slowly will allow you to watch for children and also keep the dust to a minimum.
 There is a sign that was buried in the bushes indicating this is the Monument Canyon Trail.
 Plan on giving yourself at least four hours to enjoy this trail, although it would be very easy to spend the entire day.
 The trail is a six mile hike one way and is considered moderate.
 Depending on how ambitious you are and your situation you can do one of two things, you can have someone drop you off at either trailhead and pick you up at whichever end, or if there is room, park at the little pull off at the upper trailhead and hike down and back up.
 If you choose the latter, you should probably plan on a full day.
 Most people begin at the lower trailhead and hike the three miles up to Independance Monument then turn around there and head back to the parking area.
 My favorite route is to start at the upper trailhead and hike to the lower then have someone give me a ride back to the top.
 This post explains the upper trailhead option.